Kirubakaran-001/4-Bit-Pushbutton-Based-Digital-Lock-System-Using-FSM/README.md

 ---

 ## 📝 Overview
 This project implements a 4-Bit Pushbutton-Based Digital Lock System using a Finite State Machine (FSM) approach.
-The system allows access only when a preset 4-bit code is entered in correct sequence using pushbuttons, making it suitable for low-cost secure entry systems.
+The system allows access only when a 4-bit code is entered in correct sequence using pushbuttons, making it suitable for low-cost secure entry systems.
 Unlock status and Lockout state and number of Attempts are indicated with LEDs .

 ---